Business Risks

 While fierce competition is clearly a risk, it also presents an opportunity; it provides an impetus to cast aside old habits and to reshape the organization with a more far-sighted strategic vision that will deliver higher growth and keep raising the bar on customer satisfaction.

 In Japan, an agenda is underway to reform working practices in the logistics and construction industries.
 Supporting this agenda will be crucial to our business continuity.
-We are therefore trying to strike a balance between reducing workload in our distribution and construction workplaces and ensuring business continuity and growth.
+We are using digital technology to strike a balance between reducing workload in our logistics and construction workplaces and ensuring business continuity and growth.
+For logistics workers, we are rolling out a pallet loading system and a clock-in and clock-off system for tracking duty time.
+For construction workers, we are rolling out a software tool that enables site photos and construction documents to be shared in real time between the site and the back office.

 3) Risks Associated with Changes in Fair Value